phpvms/docs/docs/installation/installation.md

 ## Running the Installer

 :::info
 There isn't a `setup` folder in the tar file.
-It's done as a Laravel route, which serves to see that your webserver/htaccess files are working correctly
+It's done as a Laravel route, which serves to see that your webserver/htaccess files are working correctly.
 :::

 Once you go to your site, you'll see a page like this, click to proceed to the installer.